bitnami/containers/bitnami/postgresql/README.md

   -e POSTGRES_DB=my_database \
   -e POSTGRES_REPLICATION_USER=my_repl_user \
   -e POSTGRES_REPLICATION_PASSWORD=my_repl_password \
-  bitnami/postgresql
+  bitnami/postgresql:latest
 ```

 In this command we are configuring the container as the master using the `POSTGRES_MODE=master` parameter.
-Using the `POSTGRES_REPLICATION_USER` and `POSTGRES_REPLICATION_PASSWORD` parameters we are creating a replication user that will be used by the slaves to connect to the master and perform streaming replication.

-By default a container is configured as a `master`.
-As a result you can drop the `POSTGRES_MODE=master` from the above command.
+A replication user is specified using the `POSTGRES_REPLICATION_USER` and `POSTGRES_REPLICATION_PASSWORD` parameters.

 ### Step 2: Create the replication slave